mat-docs/mtap-docs/AAS/2020.1/README.md

 #### Sessions

 Sessions are intended to be a close analogue of the ATLAS Session concept.
 A session represents a period of captured telemetry data.
-This could be a race, a test session or a journey
+This could be a race, a test session or a journey.

 They are implemented on top of streams, which means that you can have multiple concurrent sessions in a topic, and that the API will separate the sessions to feed them into your code.